 What is Art 50?

-Sky Arts is launching Art 50 to invite artists of all kinds, from all walks of life, from all artistic genres, to create a piece of work which says something important about what it will mean to be British after we leave the European Union.
+Sky Arts launched Art 50 to invite artists of all kinds, from all walks of life, from all artistic genres, to create a piece of work which says something important about what it will mean to be British after we leave the European Union.

 We are working with our partner organisations; the Barbican, Sage Gateshead and BALTIC Centre for Contemporary Art.
 They will be hosting a festival featuring a selection of the Art 50 commissions as well as being on the judging panel.
 Separately, Sky Arts is commissioning them to produce some new work.